turpeluren/blogelogeluren/src/content/blog/randomantagning.md

 ![Some courses from spring 2024](@assets/images/randomantagning_vt24.jpg)

 Translates to:
-> The horse's senses and behaivors
+> The horse's senses and behaviors

 > Pain in children and youths